tomPorter/gemset_coverage/README.md

            Either '--all_gems' or '--gems' option is required.
-        -g, --gems gema[,gemb,gemc]      Gems to look for across gemsets -a, --all_gems                   Display all installed gems across all gemsets -v, --[no-]verbose               Run verbosely, display inspected gemsets
+        -g, --gems gema[,gemb,gemc]      Gems to look for across gemsets -a, --all_gems                   Display all installed gems across all gemsets -c, --common                     Display gems found in all gemsets, NOT including default.
+        -d, --default_warning            Display warning when gems found in 'default'.
+(Installed outside of a gemset) -v, --[no-]verbose               Run verbosely, display inspected gemsets -h, --help                       Show this message